The Unseen Species Problem Revisited: Appendix 1: Proofs

 The negative bias is treated similarly.
 Next we focus on the variance.
 By independence, Extending by $\sum_{s \in \mathcal{S}}p_s$ as before one sees that the variance is bounded by $\sup_{q \in [0,1]}\frac{e^{-qt}}{q}(1-e^{-rqt}+g_{H^2}(qt))$.
 Combining the bias and variance bounds gives the upper bound in the theorem.

 The lower bound is obtained by combining Lemmas \ref{lem: lower bias build} and \ref{lem: lower variance build}.
 First notice that the squared bias lower bounds the MSE.
 Under the uniformly bounded bias hypothesis, simply add the right hand sides of the relevant parts of the lemmas to obtain a lower bound on twice the MSE, then divide by two.
 For the non-uniformly bonded case, it suffices to consider $q^*>\frac{1}{2}$ because our bound is better when $q^* < \frac{1}{2}$.
-Multiply the first lemma on both sides by $\frac{16}{17}$ and the latter by $\frac{1}{17}$ before adding. \end{proof}
+Multiply the inequality of the first lemma on both sides by $\frac{16}{17}$ and the inequality of the second by $\frac{1}{17}$ before adding. \end{proof}

 \begin{lem} Moreover, suppose that $b(p) \leq 1$ for all $p$.
 Then

 \end{lem} \begin{proof} We will lower bound the supremum by finding a $\mu$ with large squared bias.
 Because the supremum over $p$ is over a compact set, the supremum is attained at some $p^*$ by continuity.
 If $p^*=0$ then taking a uniform distribution on $\frac{1}{p}$ symbols and then sending $p$ to zero through reciprocals of integers gives the result.
 We may therefore focus on $p^* > 0$.
 For the latter result, create $\lfloor \frac{1}{p^*}\rfloor$ species with probability $p^*$ and then one species with probability $p'=1-m_p$.
 Since $b(p') \leq 1$ we have that for this $\mu$,